xnxv/guns.lol.scanner/README.md

 # guns.lol Scanner

-guns.lol Scanner is a simple tool that checks the availability of usernames on guns.lol and writes the available ones to a file.
+Super simple tool that checks the availability of usernames on guns.lol and writes the available ones to a file.

 ![guns.lol Scanner Preview](https://i.imgur.com/wYgKEIj.png)